Code-Institute-Submissions/ms1-the_rolls/README.md

 #### Animations:

-The animations used are for the quote section of the about page and for the navigation links in the header and the footer.
+The animations used are for the quote section of the about, the navigation links and the buttons.

 - A slide in from left transition and a fade in transition are used for the quote section.
-The animations are implemented using [animate.css](https://animate.style/)
+The animations are implemented using [animate.css](https://animate.style/).

 - An underline from the left on hover animation is used for the navigation links.
-The animation is implemented using [hover.css](https://ianlunn.github.io/Hover/)
+This was done to increase the interactiveness of the site and improve UX.
+The animation is implemented using [hover.css](https://ianlunn.github.io/Hover/).

+- The 'Enquire Now' buttons are implemented using [Bootstraps built in button class](https://getbootstrap.com/docs/4.0/components/buttons/).
+When the button is interacted with the button changes to a darker colour and gets a shadow around the edge.
+As with the nav links this improves interaction with the user.

+The animations were modified in the style.css file to tailor the elements for this site.
 # Features

 The site has the same basic layout for each page.

 The site is responsive to all screen sizes.
-This is done using [Bootstrap’s](https://getbootstrap.com/docs/5.0/getting-started/introduction/) flexbox grid system with its different responsive tiers.
+This is done using [Bootstrap’s flexbox grid system](https://getbootstrap.com/docs/5.0/getting-started/introduction/) with its different responsive tiers.

 Each page is split into different sections and they appear either stacked or side by side, depending on the screen size, as per the wireframes.